 Assign a trip to a driver by selecting

-Assign Trip.
+Assign Trip button in the table.
 A list of available drivers pops up.
 Select a driver and click

 5. Track the orders dispatched and share live tracking with customers

-An ongoing trip can be viewed on the map by clicking on the View icon in the trip table row.
+An live tracking of an ongoing route can be viewed on the map by clicking on the

 Each order has a shareable URL that can be sent to the customer to allow them to view the live location of the driver who is on the way to deliver their package.